 Pre-orders for the Xbox Series X opened on 22 September 2020 and sold out almost immediately.
-Thankfully, more pre-orders will become available ahead of the launch.
-We have assembled a guide to the best places to pre-order Xbox Series X. It indicates the best places in Australia to buy the console once more pre-orders go live.
+Thankfully, a second wave of pre-orders will begin through the launch window.
+We have assembled a guide to the best places to buy an Xbox Series X. It indicates the best places in Australia to get the console as more stock arrives in the country.

 There is one exception, and that is Telstra's Xbox All Access offering.
 You can sign up to that now with the knowledge that an upgrade path from the Xbox One X to the Xbox Series X has been confirmed.
 However, with the cost of that migration currently unclear, it may not work out to be the best deal in the end.
 We have more details on this offer below.